Geeksltd/MSharp.Docs/Tutorials/3/README.md

 }
 ```

 **ProjectTaskView** class inherits from *ViewModule* generic class.
-It's a M# framework class that tells M# that this is view page and let M# know how to generate related code for it.
+It's a M# class that tells M# this is a view page and lets M# know how to generate related codes for it.
-We have set its property according to requirements and for *done* property, we have used *LabelText()* method to add our custom text.
+We have set its properties according to requirements and for *done* property, we have used *LabelText()* method to add our custom text.

 ### Adding Pages to the Menu

-After you ended up with the pages, you need to add them to the main menu:
+After you finished creating the pages, you need to add them to the main menu:

 ```csharp
 using MSharp;